 Please refer to the "Highland Park Senior High School Grading and Assessment Policy" on the Highland Park Senior High webpage for further information on the grading scale, make up work, retakes, and/or late work.
-Students can access scores, grades, missing work, and/or attendance on the "parent/student portal" tab at www.highlandsr.spps.org.
+Students and parents/guardians can access scores, grades, missing work, etc. on the on-line gradebook.
 Extra Credit is not available in this course.